 Employers can also take advantage of the time zone difference between their base and the location of the remote employee.

 For example, at the end of work hours, an employer in Canada may assign a task to his remote employee in India who will be able to start working on it while the employer sleeps.
 The remote employee in India will possibly be able to deliver work even before the employer wakes up the next morning.
 It is probably the quickest way to complete a task.
-The employers have the added advantage of reduced office expenses as there are several overhead expenses that will not be incurred anymore.
+The employers have the added advantage of reduced office expenses as several overhead expenses will not be incurred anymore.

 Check out this infographic from McGowan Transcriptions to learn more about switching to a virtual workspace, and what tools can be deployed for best results.